anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - Service Request Form Auto-select First Vehicle (Completed 2025-06-10): Added functionality to `CreateServiceRequestForm.tsx` to automatically select the first vehicle from the resident's profile if vehicles are present and no vehicle is already selected.

 ## 2. Recent Changes & Activities (Newest First)

+- **New Cloud Function: `getMyViolations` (Completed 2025-07-19):**
+    - **Objective:** Add a secure endpoint for users to fetch their own reported violations.
+    - **Change:** Created `functions/src/callable/getMyViolations.ts` and updated `functions/src/index.ts`.
+    - **Details:**
+        - The new function mirrors the structure of `getViolations` but includes a non-optional filter to ensure users can only see documents where `reportedBy` matches their `uid`.
+        - This provides a secure way for the frontend to display user-specific data without complex Firestore rules.

 - **Mobile-Friendly Violation Reporting (Completed 2025-07-12):**
     - **Objective:** Enhance the "Report Violation" page to be more mobile-friendly by providing a direct camera access option.